hsingfoo/fusionpbx-install.sh/README.md

 fusionpbx-install.sh for SME Server 9.
 A WIP !!!
 Not functional yet.

+Disclaimer: Use at your own risk!
 --------------------------------------
 !!!
 This is a modified version for usage with Koozali SME Server 9.x !!!
 This script will NOT work on any other distribution !!!
 Please see https://contribs.org